 Handle Tool

 User Manual

-Corporation for National Research Initiatives December 2010
+Corporation for National Research Initiatives

+Version 2

+November 2015

 Table of Contents

 1. Start the Handle Tool 3

 2. Default Window 3

 3. Console 5

 4. Authentication 6

-5. Lookup 8
+5. Lookup 7

 6. Create, Modify or Delete Handles 9

-7. Modify 15
+7. Modify 14

-8. Remove Handle Value 17
+8. Replace Mode 16

-9. Delete Handle 17
+9. Delete Handle 16

-10. Batch Processing 17
+10. Batch Processing 16

-11 Homing/Unhoming a Prefix 21
+11 Homing/Unhoming a Prefix 19

+12 List Handles 20

+13 Ouery Specific Site 21

 Handle Tool

-CNRI developed a simple GUI tool for performing handle operations such as creating and deleting handles, authenticating, and setting up a handle server.
-The Handle Tool has been found to be useful for quickly creating and updating handle URL values that are used with the World Wide Web.
+CNRI developed a GUI tool for performing handle operations such as creating and deleting handles, authenticating, and adjusting server settings.
+The Handle Tool has been found to be useful for quickly creating and updating handle records and homing and unhoming prefixes..

-The Handle Tool is included in the HANDLE.NET software distribution.
+The Handle Tool is included in the Handle.
+Net software distribution.

-Before using this tool it is important that you read "How Your Prefix is Set Up" in the Handle Technical Manual (http://www.handle.net/tech_manual/HandleTechnicalManual.pdf).

-The Handle Tool runs on Windows, Linux and Mac OS X, and requires that Java[TM] 1.5 be installed.
-The tool uses Java[TM] WebStart, which is built-in on OS X, and comes with Java[TM] 1.5 for Windows and Linux.

-1. Start the Handle Tool

-The Handle Tool is initiated by navigating to the folder containing the directory "bin" and configuration file (in previous examples "srv_1").
-Running the following script will start the handle tool:

-bin/hdl-admintool On Windows: bin\hdl-admintool.bat

-2. Default Window

-The application's Default Window, displayed at launch, is a panel used to look up an existing handle's values; to create, modify or delete handles; and to authenticate an administrator.
+Before using this tool it is important that you read "How Your Prefix Was Set Up" in the Handle Technical Manual (http://hdl.handle.net/20.1000/105).
+The Handle Tool runs on Windows, Linux and Mac OS X, and requires that JavaTM be installed.
+1 Start the Handle Tool The Handle Tool is initiated by navigating to the folder containing the Handle.Net software distribution.
+Running the following script will start the handle tool: bin/hdl-admintool On Windows: bin\hdl-admintool.bat 2 Default Window The application's Default Window, displayed at launch, is a panel used to look up an existing handle's values; to create, modify or delete handles; and to authenticate an administrator.

-Handle Tool 2.0

-Lookup

-Modify Delete Authenticate

-Modify Handle Tool 2.0 Modify Delete

 Figure 1: Default Window

 Default Window Options

 Under the File menu in the default window there are three options (see Figure 2).